Reasonable Caliber and Cartridge Guidelines for Hunting Big Game

 Similarly, the .44-40 and .44 Remington Magnum are technically big bore cartridges, but they are Class 2 game calibers in terms of killing power.
 The .45-70 is a true big bore caliber and with heavy bullets and maximum loads it is suitable for all Class 3 class game, North American bison and the dangerous predators.
 However, it is not generally recommended for hunting the largest and most dangerous Class 4 game (Cape buffalo, rhino, hippo and elephant).
 The same applies to the .450 Marlin.

-I suggest using Hornady H.I.T.S.
-(Hornady Index of Terminal Standards), as well as bullet diameter (caliber), as a guide to choosing acceptable cartridges for hunting the three classes of big game animals.
-Although no system of estimating killing power is perfect, Hornady's system includes such factors as bullet weight, sectional density, ballistic coefficient and impact velocity at 100 yards to derive HITS ratings to estimate and compare the killing power of rifle cartridges and loads.
+For the purposes of this article I will use Hornady H.I.T.S.
+(Hornady Index of Terminal Standards) as a guide to choosing acceptable cartridges for hunting the three classes of big game animals.
+Although no system of estimating killing power is perfect, Hornady's system includes such factors as bullet weight, sectional density, ballistic coefficient and impact velocity at 100 yards to derive HITS ratings to estimate and compare the killing power of rifle cartridges and loads at that distance.

 Naturally, these HITS ratings are based on the use of modern, controlled expansion bullets suitable for the game in question.
 Varmint bullets, match bullets and military type full metal jacketed bullets are not big game hunting bullets and should never be used as such.